railwayapp/docs/src/docs/tutorials/set-up-a-datadog-agent.md

 **Caveats**

-Keep in mind that the Datadog agent sends data to Datadog over the Internet, meaning you may see a spike in egress cost.
+Keep in mind that the Datadog agent sends data to Datadog over the Internet, meaning you will see an increase in egress cost.
+If this is a concern, you may be interested in exploring self-hosted solutions, and we encourage you to check out the [OpenTelemetry Tutorial](/tutorials/deploy-an-otel-collector-stack).

 ## 1. Create the Project Structure